Exceptional Circumstances (Regulation 13)

 - Victim of Criminal Activity

-Accepting an extenuating circumstances claim is at the discretion of the School Extenuating Circumstances Panel.
+Accepting an exceptional circumstances claim is at the discretion of the School Exceptional Circumstances Panel.

-What is not considered to be an extenuating circumstance?
+What is not considered to be an exceptional circumstance?

 How do I make a claim?